mecid/mecid.github.io/_posts/2020-12-23-labels-in-swiftui.md

 > To learn more about accessibility labels and VoiceOver, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.

 #### Styling
 SwiftUI provides us *LabelStyle* protocol to implement different styling options for our labels.
-There are already two style options coming with SwiftUI out of the box.
+There are already three style options coming with SwiftUI out of the box.
 You might be already familiar with style protocols in SwiftUI, as I already covered it on my blog a few times.

 SwiftUI gives us *DefaultLabelStyle*, *IconOnlyLabelStyle* and *TitleOnlyLabelStyle* style options to use out of the box.
 The default one is *DefaultLabelStyle* that shows both title and image. *IconOnlyLabelStyle* shows only the image, and *TitleOnlyLabelStyle* shows the title only.